wp-plugins/wp-photo-album-plus/readme.txt

 * After an update, always clear your browser cache (CTRL+F5) and clear your temp internetfiles, this will ensure the new versions of js files will be loaded.
 * And - most important - if you use a server side caching program clear its cache.
 (No longer needed as of version 4.4.2)
 * Visit the Photo Albums -> Settings page -> Table VII-A1 and press Do it!
+* When upload fails after an upgrade, one or more columns may be added to one of the db tables.
+In rare cases this may have been failed.
+Unfortunately this is hard to determine.
+If this happens, make sure (ask your hosting provider) that you have all the rights to modify db tables and run action Table VII-A1 again.

 = What do i have to do when converting to multisite? =